-Qualifications for the Service Coordinator.
-The Service Coordinator of an Assisted Living Residence must have a minimum of two years' experience working with elders or persons with disabilities.
-The Service Coordinator shall be qualified by experience and training to develop, maintain and implement or arrange for the implementation of individualized service plans.
-The Service Coordinator must also have a Bachelor's degree or equivalent experience, and knowledge of aging and disability issues.
+Qualifications for the Resident Care Director.
+The Resident Care Director of an Assisted Living Residence must have a minimum of five years' experience working with older adults or persons with disabilities or have a nursing degree with a minimum of two years’ experience working with older adults or persons with disabilities.
+The Resident Care Director shall be qualified by experience and training to develop, maintain and implement or arrange for the implementation of individualized Service Plans.
+The Resident Care Director must also have a Bachelor's degree or equivalent experience, and knowledge of aging and disability issues.
+The requirement mandating a minimum of five years' experience working with older adults or persons with disabilities or having a nursing degree with a minimum of two years’ experience working with older adults or persons with disabilities shall be effective as of January 1, 2027.
+This requirement shall not apply to a Resident Care Director hired before January 1, 2027.

+The qualification requirements for a Resident Care Director hired before January 1, 2027 are that the Resident Care Director must have a minimum of two years’ experience working with older adults or persons with disabilities.
+The Resident Care Director shall be qualified by experience and training to develop, maintain and implement or arrange for the implementation of individualized Service Plans.
+The Resident Care Director must also have a Bachelor’s degree or equivalent experience, and knowledge of aging and disability issues.

 General Staffing Requirements.

 All staff shall possess appropriate qualifications to perform the job functions assigned to them.

+All Personal Care Staff and all Clinical Professionals must be certified in cardiopulmonary resuscitation (CPR) and in the use of an automated external defibrillator (AED).
+This requirement shall apply starting on January 1, 2027.

+All persons certified to provide automated external defibrillation and cardiopulmonary resuscitation shall:

+Successfully complete a course in cardiopulmonary resuscitation and in the use of an automated external defibrillator that meets or exceeds the standards established by the American Heart Association or the American National Red Cross;

+Have evidence that course completion is current and not expired;

+Complete a recertification course prior to the expiration date on their certification.

 No person working in a Residence shall have been determined by an administrative board or court to have violated any local, state or federal statute, regulation, ordinance, or other law reasonably related to the safety and well-being of a Resident at an Assisted Living Residence or patient at a health care facility.